RetailDAO/Docs/retail-DAO-docs/docs/Onboarding_and_Participation/Wallet_Address_Collection.md

 image: static/img/RD_social_card.png
 slug: /wallet_collection
 last_update:
-  date: 05/29/2025
+  date: 11/10/2025
-  author: Triple Tres
+  author: Triple Tres, Adriaan Coinsiderresearch
 ---
 # Wallet Address Collection Form
-- Every new member that enters through our token gating after the first airdrop will still need to submit their wallet address to be eligible for rewards from the XP leveling system.
+Every new member that enters through our token gating after the first airdrop will still need to submit their wallet address to be eligible for rewards from the XP leveling system and other potential bounties, prizes, giveaways or rewards.
-**Form will explain the purpose and ask for:**
-  1. Discord Username
-  2. Wallet Address
-  3. Email address

-**Posted in channel(s) only accessible by verified members.
-The link to this form will be available in the following locations:**

-  - CTA + link in the welcome message.
-  - Pinned post in announcements.
+- In the **submit-wallet** channel members can simply click on the button **"submit and change"** and enter their Base wallet address.
+- They can also simply verify which wallet they have registered by clicking on the **"verify"** button; this will show their currently registered wallet address which we will automatically use if they are ever elligible for any airdrop or other type of reward.
+- Members can also **change** their wallet address themselves if needed by again clicking on the "submit and change" button.
+This will update the wallet address that is registered with us from then on.
+- Members are themselves responsible for submitting their correct address and ensuring it is updated at all times. **If no wallet address is submitted**, we cannot send tokens and these **members will not be elligible** for any token reward, prize, airdrop, bounty, etc. by default.

 ### Transparency Disclosure:

-The “Team” entities are operating as teams in their collaboration with the Retail DAO; as such it should be expected that their received $RETAIL tokens could be distributed internally among individual team members upon their own discretion.
+The **“Team” entities** are operating as teams in their collaboration with the Retail DAO; as such it should be expected that their received $RETAIL tokens could be distributed internally among individual team members upon these entities' own discretion.